 HISTORY: 1962 Code Section 3-235.24; 1968 (55) 2743.

-Powers of boards generally; Commission shall certify status and changes in membership; marketing orders and agreements, bylaws, and the like shall be filed with Secretary of State.
+SECTION 46-17-260.
+Powers of boards generally; Commission to certify status and changes in membership; marketing orders and agreements, bylaws, rules, and regulations filed with Secretary of State.

 Each commodity board is authorized to accept donations, gifts, and other property to be used for commodity board purposes.
 Each commodity board may exercise the powers and authority conferred by law upon corporations.
 It shall be the duty of the Commission to certify to the Secretary of State the status and changes in the membership of each commodity board.
 All marketing orders and agreements receiving assent in referendum and all bylaws and rules and regulations pertaining thereto shall be filed in the office of the Secretary of State.